huangheyuanbj/GCN-MHG/README.md

 # GCN-MHG
-This is a implementation of GCN-MHG proposed in our paper:
+This is an implementation of GCN-MHG proposed in our paper:

 Caihong Mu, Heyuan Huang, Yi Liu, and Jiashen Luo, Graph Convolutional Neural Network based on the Combination of Multiple Heterogeneous Graphs.